 2. Visually Distracted

-Visual distraction is characterized by taking your eyes off the road, even for a split second.
-Looking at the radio dial to change the station or checking the GPS is considered being visually distracted.
-Taking your eyes off the road for even a few seconds can have terrible consequences.
+Visual distraction is characterized by taking your eyes off the road, even for a split second; such a short amount of time can have terrible consequences.

 3. Manually Distracted

 Manual distraction happens when your hands are off the wheel.
-This includes eating while driving or adjusting something in the passenger seat.
 If your hands leave the wheel while you’re driving, you lose control, and that’s the last thing you want when driving a large vehicle.

 In order to avoid taking your hands off the wheel, eat a snack during your breaks from driving.
 It may be more convenient to eat while driving to avoid stopping for too long, but it’s worth protecting yourself and others in the long run.
 Additionally, make sure that everything is properly secured or in place before hitting the road to avoid adjustments while driving.
 Not only does adjusting something take your hands off the wheel, but it can also cause your other hand to move the wheel and swerve your vehicle.

 The reason why there is so much emphasis on not texting and driving is because it is a combination of all three types of distraction.
 Each type of distracted driving is dangerous enough on its own, but the combination of them all can be deadly to yourself or to others.
 If you’re concerned about being reached, a hands-free device is always an option; however, hands-free devices can be just as distracting, so proceed with caution.